 - Bare-metal example projects for supported boards that demonstrate board connection and basic debug into on-chip RAM.
-The files are located in the archive file, examples\directory\Bare-metal\boards\examples.zip. - ARM Linux examples that illustrate build, debug, and performance analysis of simple C/C++ console applications, shared libraries, and multi-threaded applications.
-These examples run on aFixed Virtual Platform (FVP) that is preconfigured to boot ARM Linux.
-The files are located in the archive file, examples\directory\Linux\examples.zip. - The RTX Real-Time Operating System (RTX-RTOS) source files and examples demonstrate the RTX-RTOS applications.
-The files are located in the archive file, examples\directory \CMSIS\RTOS\RTX.zip. - Optional packages with source files, libraries, and prebuilt images for running the examples.
-These can be downloaded from the DS-5 Downloads page on the ARM website. - Linux distribution project with header files and libraries for the purpose of rebuilding the ARM Linux examples. - Legacy Linux SD card image for the BeagleBoard configured for DS-5. - Legacy Linux SD card image for the BeagleBoard-xM configured for DS-5.
+The files are located in the archive file, examples_directory\Baremetal_boards_examples.zip. - ARM Linux examples that illustrate build, debug, and performance analysis of simple C/C++ console applications, shared libraries, and multi-threaded applications.
+These examples run on a Fixed Virtual Platform (FVP) that is preconfigured to boot ARM Linux.
+The files are located in the archive file, examples_directory\Linux_examples.zip. - The RTX Real-Time Operating System (RTX-RTOS) source files and examples demonstrate the RTX-RTOS applications.
+The files are located in the archive file, examples_directory \CMSIS RTOS RTX.zip. - Optional packages with source files, libraries, and prebuilt images for running the examples.